fleaxiao/PDAL_plugin/README.md

 4. `Play:` The recorded PCB design action will be played.
 The number of action step is controlled by the bar.

-5. `Label:` After typing the specific task number and language instructions, a new labeled '.json' file will be exported.
+5. `Label:` After typing the specific task number and language instructions, a new labeled `.json` file will be exported.

+## Contact

+If you have any questions, please contact me at x.yang2@tue.nl